 2 – How to avoid nutrient burn

 Super Silver Haze is predominantly sativa, which means it requires less feeding than its indica counterparts.
-When you add in a new grower’s understandable over-enthusiasm, it is common for them to burn their crop with nutrients.
-There are several causes of nutrient burn, including overwatering, using growth stimulants regularly, overuse of bloom boosters, and mixing nutrients stronger than recommended.
+When you add in a new grower’s understandable over-enthusiasm, it is common for them to burn their weed with nutrients.
+There are several causes of nutrient burn.
+They include overwatering, using growth stimulants regularly, overuse of bloom boosters, and mixing nutrients more strongly than recommended.

 During the vegetative stage, your Super Silver Haze crop needs a relatively high amount of Nitrogen – but don’t overdo it!
 As a rule of thumb, begin with 25-50% of a pre-packaged nutrient mix’s recommendation and gradually add more if necessary.
 Early indications of nutrient burn include:

 - Discolored branches and stalks; they may turn deep red, purple, or even magenta.

 - Calyx and sugar leaf tips turn yellow and begin to curl back.

 - The leaves turn a deep green color.

 - The tips of the leaves are almost fluorescent.